Istanbul: Parks

 Istanbul does not have a primary urban park, but it has several green areas.
 Gülhane Park and Yıldız Park were originally included within the grounds of two of Istanbul's palaces — Topkapı Palace and Yıldız Palace—but they were repurposed as public parks in the early decades of the Turkish Republic.
 Another park, Fethi Paşa Korusu, is on a hillside adjacent to the Bosphorus Bridge in Anatolia, opposite Yıldız Palace in Europe.

-Along the European side, and close to the Fatih Sultan Mehmet Bridge, is Emirgan Park, which was known as the Kyparades (Cypress Forest) during the Byzantine period.
-In the Ottoman period, it was first granted to Nişancı Feridun Ahmed Bey in the 16th century, before being granted by Sultan Murad IV to the Safavid Emir Gûne Han in the 17th century, hence the name Emirgan.
-The 47 ha park was later owned by Khedive Ismail Pasha of Ottoman Egypt and Sudan in the 19th century.
+Along the European side, and close to the Fatih Sultan Mehmet Bridge, is Emirgan Park, which was known as the Kyparades ('Cypress Forest') during the Byzantine period.
+In the Ottoman period, it was first granted to Nişancı Feridun Ahmed Bey in the 16th century, before being granted by Sultan Murad IV to the Safavid emir Gûne Han in the 17th century, hence the name Emirgan.
+The 47 ha park was later owned by Khedive Isma'il Pasha of Ottoman Egypt in the 19th century.
 Emirgan Park is known for its diversity of plants and an annual tulip festival is held there since 2005.

 The AKP government's decision to replace Taksim Gezi Park with a replica of the Ottoman era Taksim Military Barracks (which was transformed into the Taksim Stadium in 1921, before being demolished in 1940 for building Gezi Park) sparked a series of nationwide protests in 2013 covering a wide range of issues.

 Popular during the summer among Istanbulites is Belgrad Forest, spreading across 5500 ha at the northern edge of the city.
 The forest originally supplied water to the city and remnants of reservoirs used during Byzantine and Ottoman times survive.